stuburger/yafl/README.md

   // this field appears in an array.
   name: string | number

-  // Similar to the type attribute of an HTML input, however this prop
-  // is used as a key to match against the object supplied to the
-  // componentTypes prop on a Form component. type?: string
+  // Transforms a Field's value before setting it.
+Useful for number inputs and the like. parse?: (value: any) => T

   // A render prop that accepts an object containing all the good stuff
   // you'll need to render a your Field. render?: (props: FieldProps<F, T>) => React.ReactNode

-  // Specify a component to render
+	// Specify a component to render.
+If a string is provided then yafl will attempt to

-  component?: React.ComponentType<FieldProps<F, T>>
+	// match the string component to one provided in the componentTypes Form prop
+	// and if no match is found then it will call React.createElement with the value provided. component?: React.ComponentType<FieldProps<F, T>> | string
   // Any other props will be forwarded (along with any props specified by
   // commonFieldProps on the Form component) to your component or render prop.
   [key: string]: any